task123/sim_db/doc/source/use.rst

 , which will run all simulations that have not been run yet after a confimation question.

-Extensive examples for Python and C can also be found in the same directory, `sim_db/examples/`, on `github<https://github.com/lkajsdlf>`.
+Extensive examples for Python and C can also be found in the same directory, *sim_db/examples/*, on `github<https://github.com/lkajsdlf>`.

+.. _dependencies:

 Dependencies
 ============